elenahorton21/CS262/ReplicationDemo/README.md

 5) Supplemental files include `chat.proto`, our prototype definition file, `generate-proto.sh`, a simple script to auto-generatre the associated grpc files `chat_pb2.py`, `chat_pb2_grpc.py`, and `chat_pb2.pyi`. `config.py` contains the pre-defined settings for maximum connections, max buffer length, hostname, port, and server IP address.

 # Testing
-You can run `pytest -v grpc_unit_test.py` to view the output of the unit tests on different aspects of the solution.
+You can run `pytest -v unit_test.py` or `pytest -v test_app.py` to view the output of the unit tests on different aspects of the solution.

 We also ran several manual tests to evaluate proper fault tolerance behavior.
 These manual tests included:
 1) Set up the system with 3 clients, then killing the lead server process.
 Check all client chat functionality.
 Then kill another replica and check all functionality again.